ShiaHp/extension_download_image_pixiv/README.md

 - TO DO :
     + Download image from artist and get the current url of artist : ✅
+    + Download image from click icon on pixiv artworks : ✅
     + Download manga
     + Download novel
     + Download all image from bookmarks user